apache/httpcomponents-website/src/site/markdown/status.md

 HttpComponents HttpCore 4.4.x
 -----------------------------

 HttpCore 4.4.x branch is considered stable and production ready.
-While being actively maintained and supported, the 4.x release series will be receiving fixes for major defects and security issues only.
+Please note the 4.x release series will be receiving fixes for major defects and security issues only.

 Users of HttpCore 4.x are strongly encouraged to migrate to HttpCore 5.x

 HttpComponents HttpClient 4.5.x
 -------------------------------

 HttpClient 4.5.x branch is considered stable and production ready.
-While being actively maintained and supported, the 4.x release series will be receiving fixes for major defects and security issues only.
+Please note the 4.x release series will be receiving fixes for major defects and security issues only.

+Users of HttpClient 4.x are strongly encouraged to migrate to HttpClient 5.x

 HttpComponents HttpAsyncClient 4.1.x
 ------------------------------------

 HttpAsyncClient 4.1.x branch is considered stable and production ready.
-While being actively maintained and supported, the 4.x release series will be receiving fixes for major defects and security issues only.
+Please note the 4.x release series will be receiving fixes for major defects and security issues only.

 Users of HttpAsyncClient 4.x are strongly encouraged to migrate to HttpClient 5.x